jowp-code/ctf/tryHackMe/uaHighSchool.md

 <br>

 > Knowing that we have deku's password, we can do a cheeky sudo -l to determine if he has any cool privileges that can be abused.
-It was about now when I realized I needed the user flag as well as root!
+I realized in the excitement that I still needed the user flag!

 <br>